apache/spark/docs/apache-airflow/executor/kubernetes.rst

 .. note::

-    The examples below should work when using default airflow configuration values.
+    The examples below should work when using default Airflow configuration values.
 However, many custom configuration values need to be explicitly passed to the pod via this template too.
 This includes, but is not limited to, sql configuration, required Airflow connections, dag folder path and logging settings.
 See :doc:`../configurations-ref` for details.